Next Stop: Paradise

 View from the car window of a road in Cairo, Egypt

 I sprinted down the stairs and towards my car, which was parked close to the company building.
 I had to be careful not to trip and fall, for the tears that had welled up in my eyes were blurring my vision.
 I got into the car and started the engine.
 I didn’t have a specific destination in mind, I just wanted to get away from there as fast as possible.
 With my mind still reeling after the shock of being fired, I asked myself, “Why me?
 What did I do to deserve the abuse they are subjecting me to?”
 I had always been a model employee to all intents and purposes.
 I had been commended by my superiors for my productivity and resourcefulness on numerous occasions.
 There was no reasonable explanation for what had just taken place.
-After losing my job, which constituted what my entire life had pivoted on up to that very moment, I was at sixes and sevens on what step to take ...Read more
+After losing my job, which constituted what my entire life had pivoted on up to that very moment, I was at sixes and sevens on what ...Read more

 Miss D.